CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 <!-- Write your answer here -->

+1. Patience, Persistent
+2. Intrigued by Bugs

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->

+1. Try to understand it.
+2. Break to small chucks

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+1. Go step by step through your solution trying to find where you went wrong.
+2. Reassess, take a step back
+3. Research